manhowong/ephys-analysis-toolbox/resources/signal_processing_algorithms/signal_inspection.md

 Man Ho Wong
 Xu Lab, Department of Neuroscience, University of Pittsburgh.

-Signals are inspected before analysis to exclude noisy/ unstable traces and traces with overlapping events from analysis.
+Signals are inspected before analysis to exclude noisy/ unstable traces and traces with overlapping events from the analysis.

 This page documents the algorithm of signal inspection, which is implemented through the function [`dropBadTraces.m`](../../functions/common/signal_processing/dropBadTraces.m).